 The purpose of the study trip to Sydney (31 July to 2 August 2018) was to learn about technology and innovation developments in Sydney’s legal landscape and best practices of legal practice management.
 We visited 4 award-winning law firms in Sydney – Allens, Salvos Legal, LegalVision and Nexus Law Group and sat in for a panel discussion organised by the Centre for Legal Innovation to hear “legalpreneurs” share their product features and latest industry trends and insights.

 Two legal technology roadshows were held for legal tech vendors to showcase their products and services to our members.
 “The Law Society Technology Day” held on 8 July 2016, and the “Legal Technology Roadshow”, held on 27 & 28 March 2017, featured sharing of experiences and challenges by law firms in adopting technology.
-Vendors were also allowed to give talks on their products and engage with prospective clients.
+Vendors also gave talks on their products and engaged with prospective clients.

-In collaboration with legal technology vendors, the Law Society organises SmartLaw events and product training sessions covering a range of topics such as:
+In collaboration with legal technology vendors and trainers, the Law Society organises SmartLaw events, business transformation and product training sessions covering a range of topics such as:

 - The New Path to Legal innovation – Law, Technology & Collaboration by Law Switch

 - The Lawyer vs Big Data – How Do We Make This Work? by LexisNexis